digbmc/cwd-toolkit/_projects/03_adding-content.md

 ## Creating Your Own Pages and Projects

-In your site repository, or location on GitHub, you will find two folders, one called `_pages` and one called `_projects`.
+In your site repository, or location on GitHub, you will find two particular folders, one called `_pages` and one called `_projects`.
 By default, the files in `_pages` are what appear on the top navigation bar (`about.md` and `feedback.md`) of your site, while the files in `_projects` make up the instructional content that can be accessed from the home page.
 This may be a good model for structuring your site as well, but this is discussed more thoroughly in our [Navigation]({{ "/how-to/navigation/" | absolute_url }}) resource.

 ### Pages